When the weather heats up, that’s a sure sign that it’s time to put away the heavy, winter comforter for the season.

 Here are four important steps for doing just that.

-Wash Your Comforter
+Wash the Comforter

-The first step is to clean your comforter, but only if it is dirty.
+The first step is to clean the comforter, but only if it is dirty.
 Over-washing comforters, especially those of the down variety, can harm the filling.

-Make Sure Your Comforter Is Dry
+Make Sure The Comforter Is Dry

-Put Your Comforter In A Breathable Bag
+Put the Comforter in a Breathable Bag

-Store In A Cool, Dry Place
+Store in a Cool, Dry Place

 RELATED: Best Reviewed Customers